danidiaz/streamy/streamy-streaming/README.md

 # streamy-streaming

-Implementation of the *streamy-sig* signature using the *streaming* package ecosystem.
+Implementation of the *streamy-sig* and *streamy-bytes-sig* signatures using the *streaming* package ecosystem.

 This package wraps streams in the *WrappedStream* newtype and delimited streams in the *WrappedGroups* newtype.
 You should import the newtypes if you plan to